jrcarballal-dev/ai-evaluation-framework/README.md

 # AI Evaluation & Correction Framework

+## Overview

 This project simulates real-world AI training workflows, including:

 - AI response evaluation
+- Structured scoring based on defined criteria
-- Error detection
+- Error detection and analysis
-- Quality scoring
-- Response improvement
+- Response improvement and rewriting

+It is designed to demonstrate practical skills required in AI Training, Data Annotation, and Model Evaluation roles.

+---

-## Evaluation Criteria
+## Methodology

-Responses are evaluated based on:

-- Accuracy
-- Clarity
-- Completeness
-- Relevance
+Each response is evaluated using the following criteria:

+- **Accuracy** – Is the information correct?
+- **Clarity** – Is the response easy to understand?
+- **Completeness** – Does it fully answer the question?
+- **Relevance** – Does it stay on topic?

-Each response is scored from 1 (poor) to 5 (excellent).
+Each category is scored from **1 (poor) to 5 (excellent)**.

+---

 ## Project Structure

-- /data → dataset with AI responses
-- /evaluations → human analysis
-- /corrections → improved responses
-- /guidelines → evaluation criteria

-## Skills Demonstrated

-- AI output evaluation
-- Critical thinking
-- Data annotation
-- Content improvement

-## Purpose

-This project demonstrates practical skills relevant to AI Training, Data Annotation, and Model Evaluation roles.